stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

 ## 8. Practice Makes Perfect

+1. Read the chapter in your class textbook that covers the topics in this section.

 1. An algorithm is a step-by-step procedure or a set of rules designed to solve a problem.
 In computer science and mathematics, algorithms are critical because they provide a clear sequence of instructions that can be implemented to achieve a desired outcome.

     <https://www.programiz.com/dsa/algorithm>